-The lease will designate the appliances provided by DHA (i.e.: stove and refrigerator).
+The lease will designate the appliances provided by RHA (i.e.: stove and refrigerator).
 The tenant is responsible for proper hook-up, safety and maintenance of any appliances they may provide (i.e.: dryers, air conditioners).
-Resident is required to make sure all are operable.

 H. SECURITY DEPOSITS

 Security Deposit